evgenygrobov/Churn_Detector/README.md

 ---

-We could notice that Age and Balance are the most relevant to label features among others.
+We could notice that Age and Balance are the most relevant features to label.

 ![](https://github.com/evgenygrobov/Customer-churn-prediction/blob/main/images/correl.png)